dispatch

 Dispatch

 Workhorse phase.
-Picks up a task file from /hyperflow:scope and runs it through the orchestrator pattern with parallel worker dispatch and thinking-tier reviews.
+Picks up a task file from /hyperflow:plan and runs it through the orchestrator pattern with parallel worker dispatch and multi-level reviews.

 This skill exercises Layer 3 (Orchestrator), Layer 5 (Quality Gates), Layer 6 (Project Memory), Layer 8 (Git Workflow), and Layer 9 (Security) from the doctrine.
 Multi-level review (L1–L5) is applied per the triage's flow profile.